rolandcsosz/carelog/INSTALL.md

 1. Run the compose command:

     ```bash
-    docker-compose up -d --build
+    ./run.sh # On Windows, use run.bat
     ```

-    *This command uses the `extends` feature to pull service definitions from `frontend/docker-compose.yml` and `backend/docker-compose.yml`.*
+    *This will start both the backend and frontend services.*

 ### Step 3: Access the Application